-Families in our shelters need many things (new soap, shampoo, towels, socks/underwear, feminine hygiene supplies, and diapers).
+Families in our shelters need many things (see our Donation Drive Wish List for a full list).
 Donations that you collect will help impoverished individuals and families in local neighborhoods.
 We'll help get you started by providing informational materials and we'll even pick up the donations when your drive is over.
 Old business clothes can be donated to our Working Wardrobe program.

 Brightening Birthdays at The Guest House Family Shelter.
 Because no child should ever have to miss a birthday.

 Our clubs meet on Wednesday afternoons for 6 week sessions.
 Each club has 8 – 12 participants, 5 years to 13 years old.
 This volunteer will work with a staff member to provide a fun and learning experience for the children.

 Are you skilled in pottery?
 Lend a hand by leading or assisting with our Pottery Club.
 This club gives children the opportunity to use their imagination while learning pottery techniques.
 The children can work with play dough or clay and with their hands, tools and/or a potter’s wheel.